 TOBAM's choice to use the Norges Bank SRI research capabilities is motivated by the fact that it is a global investment organisation allocating extraordinary resources including a dedicated corporate governance team with an international scope of analysts from 20 nations.
 They have over 250 employees and 80 highly skilled investment professionals.
-This global presence brings us closer to the markets we invest in with best-in-class expertise in SRI recommendations, reviewing companies in more than 50 countries.
+This global presence brings us closer to the markets we invest in with in SRI recommendations, reviewing companies in more than 50 countries.